National Facts & Figures

 - The number of people with Alzheimer's could reach 16 million by 2050.

-- Almost two-thirds of the people with Alzheimer's in the United States are women.
+- Almost two-thirds of those with Alzheimer's in the United States are women.

 - People with dementia experience 3 times as many hospitalizations as those without.